Find Your Perfect School

 Since Oregon has an abundance of outdoor recreation and stunning landscapes, it is undoubtedly one of the best states in the country to settle.
 To complement the lively outdoors, Oregon has more than 10,000 dining establishments, generating approximately $10B in the state’s local economy.

-With promising growth in the foodservice and restaurant industry, it can be an excellent time to pursue a culinary degree in Oregon and immerse yourself in the state’s booming food and beverage sector.
+With promising growth in the food service and restaurant industry, it can be an excellent time to pursue a culinary degree in Oregon and immerse yourself in the state’s booming food and beverage sector.

 Oregon is an excellent spot for the training and education of veteran and aspiring culinary professionals.
 The state offers plenty of opportunities and varieties for culinary ventures, exploring various tastes and cuisines in several food establishments.
-With well-known craft beer breweries, a thriving wine industry, and many restaurants, Oregon can be an exciting stepping stone towards launching a culinary career.
+With well-known craft beer breweries, a thriving wine industry, and many restaurants, Oregon can be an exciting stepping stone toward launching a culinary career.

 Many wine experts, beer connoisseurs, and food enthusiasts in Oregon love to explore and try a variety of cuisines and beverages.
 However, home-grown and locally caught ingredients are highly desired by many residents.
 Fresh seafood dishes are also abundant in Oregon.